 What lenses are compatible with the Canon T8i?

-The Canon EOS Rebel T8i is compatible with EF-S mount lenses.
-EF-S mount lenses are intended for Canon’s APS-C cameras.
+The Canon EOS Rebel T8i is compatible with EF and EF-S mount lenses.
+EF-S mount lenses are intended for Canon’s APS-C cameras, whereas EF lenses are for full-frame cameras but still work on the T8i with a crop factor.

 What’s the difference between Canon EOS Rebel T8 and T8i?